rpomponio/neuroHarmonize/README.rst

 Installation
 ------------

+Option 1: Install from PyPI (recommended)

+(instructions will be written once package is published)

-Option 1: Install from GitHub
+Option 2: Install from GitHub

 Download the zipped repository on GitHub: https://github.com/rpomponio/neuroHarmonize